Regulations 2026-2027

 E-mail: didattica@santacecilia.it

-Please forward all requests and communications by e-mail to the academic office (Segreteria didattica), specifying the purpose of the request for quicker handling.
+All requests and communications to the academic office (Segreteria didattica) should be e-mailed to didattica@santacecilia.it specifying the purpose of the request for quicker handling.